freshe/poddl/README.md

 <h1>poddl - podcast downloader</h1>
-<h2>poddl is a small cross platform command line tool for downloading all, individual, or a range of podcast episodes from an RSS feed</h2>
+<h2>a cross platform command line podcast downloader for batch downloading all, individual, or a range of podcast episodes from an RSS feed</h2>

 How to use:
 > $ ./poddl http://url.to.rss /OutputPath

 Optional arguments:
+-o = Output path (needed if arguments are passed)
 -l = Only display list of episodes
+-s = Use episode numbers as file names (nnn.ext)
+-r = Download/List newest episodes first
--n [n] = Download a single episode
+-n N = Download a single episode
--n [n-m] = Download a range of episodes
+-n N-N = Download a range of episodes
--s = Save episode file names as nnn.ext, where nnn is the podcast / episode number
+-h = Quit when first existing file is found
+-h "search string" = Quit when first existing file matches the input string

 <h3>Precompiled binaries</h3>